drostron/slamdata-docs/source/developers-guide.rst

 SlamData to install, configure, customize and embed a complete solution from start to finish.

-For information on how to use SlamData from an administration perspective see the `SlamData Administration Guide <administration-guide.html>`__.
+For information on how to use SlamData from an administrator's perspective see the `SlamData Administrator's Guide <administration-guide.html>`__.

 For information on how to use SlamData from a user's perspective see the `SlamData User's Guide <users-guide.html>`__.

-.. note:: SlamData Advanced Features
+.. note:: **SlamData Advanced Features**

   Throughout this guide there are references to functionality available only in SlamData Advanced Edition.
 Sections that apply only to SlamData